 Summary : Follow the fjords of the southern edge of Tierra del Fuego highlighting the stunning, natural beauty of Patagonia and several of its most important historical sites.
+Visit the penguins of the Tucker Islets or the glaciers of Brookes Bay depending upon the time of year.
 This journey includes visits to wildlife rich Ainsworth Bay, stunning Pia Glacier and Glacier Alley, as well as mystical Wulaia Bay, and the legendary Cape Horn.

 Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

 Save 25% per person

 Board the ship in the evening.
 After a welcoming toast and introduction of captain and crew, the ship departs for one of the most remote corners of planet Earth.
 During the night cross the Strait of Magellan and enter the labyrinth of channels that define the southern extreme of Patagonian.
 The twinkling lights of Punta Arenas gradually fade into the distance as you enter the Whiteside Canal between Darwin Island and Isla Grande de Tierra del Fuego.